Please log in to watch this conference skillscast.

 Method reification and type-safety in a CQRS world - Intermediate

-Renato Cavalcanti is an independent Scala developer based in Belgium.
-Coming from a totally different field (psychology), he discovered a passion for programming in 1999.
+Renato is a software developer at Lightbend where he works in the Lagom Framework Team.
 Scala aficionado since 2009, he has been hacking in Scala and related technologies for fun and profit.
-He's the founder of BeScala and co-founder of Strong[Typed] .
+He has a special interest for Event Sourcing/CQRS, DDD and Microservices Architectures.
+He's the founder of BeScala (Belgian Scala User Group) and maintainer of Lagom Framework.